Which city is cheaper, Reykjavik or Barcelona?

 People visit Barcelona because there is so much to do.
 The old town is one of the main draws for visitors.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This city offers a variety of activities to choose from.

-You'll find shopping and nightlife around the friendly destination of Reykjavik.
+You'll find shopping and nightlife around the clean destination of Reykjavik.
 Hikers are also drawn to this area.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 People visit Barcelona because there is so much to do.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
-It's also a great beach destination, too.
+Exploring the old town is a popular activity.
 Five days should give you a good understanding of everything this city has to offer.

-You'll find nightlife and shopping around the friendly city of Reykjavik.
+You'll find nightlife and shopping around the green city of Reykjavik.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Many visitors also spend a good bit of time hiking.
 Most people head to the area for the hiking.
 Five days should give you a good understanding of everything this city has to offer.

 Barcelona is a popular choice for travelers.
 One week here is typical.
-It's a great spot for a beach vacation.
+Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Barcelona, one week is sufficent for most.
 It will give you the chance to have new experiences.

 Reykjavik is a popular choice for travelers.
 Make sure you spend some time hiking while you're in the area.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.